 NetSec Platform: Building Blocks

-A well implemented NetSec platform will give centralised intent and control, distributed enforcement, and shared visibility - consistently applied wherever your users and applications are active.
+A well implemented NetSec platform will give centralised intent and control, distributed enforcement, and shared visibility - consistently applied wherever users and applications are active.

 Building Blocks